Launching an HA Admin Portal Tenant

 Review and merge the deploy config PR in healthAlignPMS before proceeding to Phase 3.

-./launchbot generate azure_devops -t <tenant-key> -e staging
+./launchbot generate vault_key -t <tenant-key> -e staging

 Phase 4: Database Deployment and Seeding